 DRINK A GLASS OF WATER SOON AFTER WAKING UP

 Maintaining good HYDRATION is vital throughout the day, but about how roughly many hours we go through at night without replenishing our body with water!
 That’s a long time to go without so drinking a glass of water as soon as you wake up will help balance you out.
 If you can manage two glasses, even better!
 It will improve your alertness first thing by fuelling your brain and your muscles.
 It will also make that first cup of coffee taste extra nice!

 AVOID SCREEN TIME

 Whether it’s checking emails or scrolling social media feeds, your device can be a real distraction if you give it too much time first thing in the morning.
 It can easily stall you on starting the day and it can knock your priorities and routine out of sync.
 Social media especially has been linked to increased levels of stress and anxiety in both adults and children and it’s addictive nature means it can be difficult to stop scrolling once started.
 What starts off as a quick 2-minute glance turns into 20 minutes of unproductive time you’ll never get back.
 Remember, your time is important, so avoid this at all costs!

 FIT IN SOME EXERCISE

 The magic of exercise.
 This could be anything as energetic as going for a walk or jog to following a nice long stretch or yoga class.
 Something that moves your body and gets the blood pumping a little will do wonders for both the body and mind first thing in the morning.
-It sets you up for a healthier day all round and creates mindfulness with regards to fuelling your body properly too.
+It sets you up for a healthier day all around and creates mindfulness with regards to fuelling your body properly too.
 Physical activity relieves stress and is strongly linked with improvements in self-confidence.